 The use of YouTube and YouTube TV on Roku hung in the balance for several months due to a contractual disagreement.
 Thankfully, though, the suspense ended in early December 2021 when Roku and Google finally saw eye to eye.

 Now, both the original YouTube app and YouTube TV can be installed and enjoyed on Roku devices for the foreseeable future.
-If you want more live TV options, be sure to check our Roku Live TV Zone guide.

 For similar guides, check out our article on how to watch ESPN on Roku or how to get local channels on Roku.